- Biological Inventions

 A primary remedy available in Section 337 investigations is an exclusion order that directs Customs to stop infringing imports from entering the United States.
 In addition, the Commission may issue cease and desist orders against named importers and other persons engaged in unfair acts that violate Section 337.
 Expedited relief in the form of temporary exclusion orders and temporary cease and desist orders may also be available in certain exceptional circumstances.
 Section 337 investigations, which are conducted pursuant to 19 U.S.C. § 1337 and the Administrative Procedure Act, include trial proceedings before administrative law judges and review by the Commission.

-Many of the highest profile, multi-forum IP disputes now include proceedings before the ITC.
+Many of the highest-profile, multi-forum IP disputes now include proceedings before the ITC.
 Since ITC cases go to trial faster than almost any forum in the world, they can be the first to be resolved in these multi-forum disputes and often spearhead resolution of the other cases.
-Most ITC disputes, as can be seen here, are Patent Infringement Suits filed by Patent holders who must prove that it has a domestic industry with respect to the patent in order to be entitled to relief, against foreign companies that are exporting/ attempting to export potentially patent infringing products to the US.
+Most ITC disputes are Patent Infringement Suits filed by Patent holders who must prove that it has a domestic industry with respect to the patent in order to be entitled to relief, against foreign companies that are exporting/ attempting to export potentially patent infringing products to the US.
 Apart from patent infringement suits, other subject matters relating to, but not limited to, copyright infringement, mask work infringement, misappropriation of trade secrets, passing off, false advertising, and potentially even violations of the antitrust laws may also be asserted under Section 337.
-However, most of this instant article pertains to allegations being made in context of patent infringements.
+However, most of this instant article pertains to allegations being made in the context of patent infringements.

-As a procedure, following the key steps taken during the case till the same is disposed off:
+As a procedure, following the key steps taken during the case till the same is disposed of: